zahir5011/zahir5011/README.md

-- 👋 Hi, I’m @zahir5011
+- 👋 Hi, I’m abdelhadi zahir
-- 👀 I’m interested in c
+- 👀 I’m interested in c and python
-- 🌱 I’m currently learning languge c
+- 🌱 I’m currently learning languge c and python
 - 💞️ I’m looking to collaborate on 1337
-- 📫 How to reach me .
-SMARA
+- 📫 How to reach me . es smara
-- 😄 Pronouns: ...
+- 😄 Pronouns: funny
-- ⚡ Fun fact: NO
+- ⚡ Fun fact: good

 <!---
 zahir5011/zahir5011 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.